 Accommodations / Hotels

 You have a variety of choices for hotels.
-All of which depend on your budget and time in Japan.
+All of which depends on your budget and time in Japan.
 A list of hotels on and near the resort is available on the official Tokyo Disney Resort website in English.
 Read our growing list of Tokyo Disney Resort Hotel reviews and recommendations to help decide what’s best for you.
 We cover both Disney and non-Disney hotels.